alarm-redist/alarmdata/cran-comments.md

 * This is a new release.
-* Examples are \dontrun in the `alarm_50state_*` functions since these functions download data from the Dataverse, which generally takes many seconds.
+* Examples are \dontrun in the `alarm_50state_*` functions since these functions download data from the Harvard Dataverse, which generally takes many seconds.